 Antelope Valley California Poppy Preserve

-The closest RV camping near wildflower superbloom spots like this one near Los Angeles, is at The Californian RV Resort in Acton.
+The closest RV camping near the Antelope Valley California Poppy Preserve near Los Angeles, is at The Californian RV Resort in Acton.
 It’s a newer, full-hookup park with paved, level sites and even a swimming pool.

 Immaculate campsite!
 Appears brand-new with spotless sites that are level and easy to access.
 Great bathrooms/showers and an inviting pool area.
 Could use a few more trees/shade, but that will come with time.
 Staff was very professional, and I would highly recommend this campground when traveling from/to the Los Angeles area.
 Spaces are very tightly packed, much too close for us.
 We camped at The Californian RV Resort in a Motorhome